Loading required package: flowWorkspaceData

 preprocessinginvolved in this gate, thus leave the other columns as

-## alias pop parent dims gating_method gating_args ## 1: singlets singlets nonDebris FSC-A,FSC-H singletGate ## collapseDataForGating groupBy preprocessing_method preprocessing_args ## 1: NA NA
+## alias pop parent dims gating_method gating_args ## 1: singlets singlets nonDebris FSC-A,FSC-H singletGate ## collapseDataForGating groupBy preprocessing_method preprocessing_args ## 1: NA NA NA

 singletGate(function from by

 popfield stands for

 "singlets+".
 But here it is 2d gate, which means we want to keep the area inside of the polygon